📍 Los Angeles 📞 (310) 526-0200

 • [Notary Services for Immigration Documents]

-No. You must have an official certified copy issued by the state or county where you were married.
+No. California requires an official certified copy issued by the county or state where you were married.
+Photocopies or hospital-issued keepsake certificates are not accepted for Apostille processing.

-2. How long does it take to get an apostille for my marriage certificate in California?
+How long does it take to get an Apostille for a marriage certificate in California?

-No, the apostille itself does not expire.
-However, some foreign authorities may require a recently issued certified copy of your marriage certificate.
+The Apostille itself does not expire.
+However, some countries — especially in visa, residency, or marriage-registration cases — require a recently issued certified copy of your marriage certificate.
+If yours is older or damaged, requesting a new certified copy may be necessary.

-5. Do I need to be present to get my marriage certificate apostilled?
+Do I need to appear in person to apostille my marriage certificate?

 Final Thoughts